kovacsb1/stacking-survival-classifier/README.md

 ### The `plot_survival_function` function
 Plots survival function with standard error.
 Has one parameter
-* `survival_df`: a pandas DataFrame, containing the ouput of the `predict_survival_function` function
+* `survival_df`: a pandas DataFrame, containing the output of the `predict_survival_function` function

-An example code to plot the survival funciton:
+An example code to plot the survival function:
 ```python
 subject = np.array([0.11374, 0.40986, 0.064934])
 pred_df= clf.predict_survival_function(subject)